lab-cosmo/.github/profile/README.md

 	science and chemistry communities.

 **[metatensor](https://github.com/metatensor/metatensor)**: a data storage and exchange format
-        created for atomistic machine learning, and a standard interface to load and execute ML models in various simulation engines
+        created for atomistic machine learning

+**[metatomic](https://github.com/metatensor/metatomic)**: a standard interface to load and execute
+	ML models in various simulation engines

 **[featomic](https://github.com/metatensor/featomic)**: a library to